crasmarum/CNet/README.md

   }
 };
 ```
-While writing an implementation for the `forward()` method is usaually straightforward:
+While writing an implementation for the `forward()` method is usually straightforward:
 ```c++
 virtual void forward() {
     for (int in_indx = 0; in_indx < input().length_; ++in_indx) {